Restoration of Tahmasp II to the Safavid throne: Battle of Mihmandoost

 Having delayed a confrontation with Tahmasp long enough, Ashraf found himself threatened by the pretender to the Safavid throne and his young general Nader.
 Hearing of their expedition against the Abdali of Herat Ashraf decided to march on the capital of Khorasan and capture Mashad before Nader could return from the east.
-However Nader was back in Mashad well before Ashraf had a chance of invading Khorasan.

-Marching towards Damghan Nader and Ashraf clashed near the village of Mihmandoost where despite being heavily outnumbered the Persians gave the Afghans a terribly bloody lesson in modern warfare and crushed Ashraf's army forcing him to retire towards Semnan.
+However, Nader was back in Mashad well before Ashraf had a chance of invading Khorasan.
+Marching toward Damghan, Nader and Ashraf clashed near the village of Mihmandoost where despite being heavily outnumbered the Persians gave the Afghans a terribly bloody lesson in modern warfare and crushed Ashraf's army forcing him to retire towards Semnan.

 Ambush at Khwar pass

 Ashraf retreated west where he set up a well thought out ambush in the Khwar pass where he hoped the Persians, flushed with their recent triumph, would be surprised and dealt a heavy blow.
 Nader upon discovering the ambush encircled and then completely destroyed it with whatever remnants fleeing towards Isfahan.